emotion-js/emotion/packages/theme/README.md

 # When should I not use this?

 This library is built for themes that change a lot dynamically at runtime.
-If your theme rarely or never changes at runtime you may be better off directly using context or putting your theme in a file and importing it from there.
+If your theme rarely or never changes dynamically at runtime you may be better off directly using context or putting your theme in a file and importing it from there.

 # API